metabase/metabase/docs/users-guide/10-metabot.md

 Metabot helps add context to conversations you’re having in Slack by letting you see results from Metabase as part of the conversation.

 ## Connecting to Slack.
-To use Metabot with slack you’ll first need to connect Metabase to your Slack with an API token.
+To use Metabot with Slack you’ll first need to connect Metabase to your Slack with an API token.

 See [Setting up Slack](http://www.metabase.com/docs/v0.15.1/administration-guide/07-setting-up-slack) for more information.